What Did Jesus Say About Anger Management?

-Of course, we’ve all felt anger toward another person but most times we don’t act out our feelings.
-But what did Jesus say about retaliation and what can we learn from His teachings?
+Although we’ve all felt anger toward another person, we don’t usually act on it.
+But what did Jesus have to say about retaliation, and what can we learn from His example?

 This lesson from Matthew’s writings portrays what Jesus says about anger and retaliation.